 - The Thayer Blue Trail follows Lick Brook along its southern edge east of Town Line Road.

-- East Trailhead: From Ithaca, follow State Route 13 south and turn left onto Sand Bank Road just past Buttermilk Falls State Park.
+- East Trailhead: From Ithaca, follow NY Route 13 south and turn left onto Sand Bank Road just past Buttermilk Falls State Park.
 Follow Sand Bank Road for 1.6 miles and then turn right onto Townline Road.
 Park on the right side of the road before the bridge over Lick Brook.